matthewr4297/github-tutorial-1/README.md

 ---
 ## Git vs. GitHub
-Git: a version control that keep “snapshots” or backup of codes
+Git: a version control that keep “snapshots” or backup of codes [which can be saved to your computer to add on to later.]

-Github: is a website that stores codes in the cloud (requires git to operate) to visually track changes.
+Github: is a website that stores code in the cloud (requires git to operate) to visually track changes.
-It is easily to collaborate on files and it runs in the command line basic workflow.
+It is easily to collaborate on files and it runs in the command line's basic workflow.

 ---